Skip to content

 File Purpose

-examples/demo-dma/demo_dma_device.hpp Class declaration and register constants
+examples/demo-dma/demo_dma_device.hpp Class declaration + register constants.

-examples/demo-dma/demo_dma_device.cpp Implementation
+examples/demo-dma/demo_dma_device.cpp Implementation.

-examples/demo-dma/README.md One-page summary
+examples/demo-dma/README.md One-page summary (spec + add_peripheral snippets).

-tests/integration/test_demo_dma_device.cpp End-to-end integration tests
+tests/integration/test_demo_dma_device.cpp End-to-end integration tests.